awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

 Now you're ready to configure the function for AWS IoT Greengrass\.

-## Step 3: Create a Function Definition and Version<a name="stream-manager-cli-create-function-definition"></a>
+## Step 3: Create a function definition and version<a name="stream-manager-cli-create-function-definition"></a>

 In this step, you create a function definition version that references the system `GGStreamManager` Lambda function to enable and configure stream manager on the AWS IoT Greengrass core\.
 The example in this procedure uses default [stream manager](configure-stream-manager.md#stream-manager-parameters)\.
 For this tutorial, you also reference the `TransferStream` Lambda function by alias and define the group\-level configuration\.
-For more information, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](lambda-group-config.md)\.
+For more information, see [Controlling execution of Greengrass Lambda functions by using group\-specific configuration](lambda-group-config.md)\.

 1. Create a function definition that includes an initial version that contains the system and user\-defined Lambda functions\.

    The following example uses default stream manager settings\.
 To configure custom settings, you define environment variables for corresponding stream manager parameters\.
 For an example, see [To enable, disable, or configure stream manager settings \(CLI\)](configure-stream-manager.md#enable-stream-manager-cli)\.
 AWS IoT Greengrass uses default values for parameters that are omitted\. `MemorySize` should be at least `128000`\. `Pinned` must be set to `true`\.
 **Note**
 <a name="long-lived-lambda"></a>A *long\-lived* \(or *pinned*\) Lambda function starts automatically after AWS IoT Greengrass starts and keeps running in its own container\.
 This is in contrast to an *on\-demand* Lambda function, which starts when invoked and stops when there are no tasks left to execute\.
-For more information, see [Lifecycle Configuration for Greengrass Lambda Functions](lambda-functions.md#lambda-lifecycle)\.
+For more information, see [Lifecycle configuration for Greengrass Lambda functions](lambda-functions.md#lambda-lifecycle)\.
    + Replace *arbitrary\-function\-id* with a name for the function, such as **stream\-manager**\.
    + Replace *alias\-arn* with the `AliasArn` that you copied when you created the alias for the `TransferStream` Lambda function\.

 ------
-#### [ JSON Expanded ]
+#### [ JSON expanded ]

    ```
    aws greengrass create-function-definition --name MyGreengrassFunctions --initial-version '{